 Flickr is currently the top dog in photo sharing.
 Owned by Yahoo and most probably the most commonly used photo sharing site, Flickr is a photo sharing site you cannot avoid on the Internet.
 Even if you do not currently use Flickr, someone you know does or the photo links in an article you'll read will lead to Flickr.
 Over 6 billion photos "live" on Flickr (at the time of this review) and those photos run the gambit from professional to undecipherable snaps.
 With free membership and the convenience of built-in social media options, Flickr can easily be described as the Facebook of photography.
 In fact, convenience is the most stated reason for using Flickr in our reader-submitted reviews.

-What I Like About Flickr
+What Is Great About Flickr

 - Ability to Tag Licensing Notices

 At one point Flickr was the wild west of copyright but now there are easy to use options for setting your licensing notices with each photo or batch of photos.
 Unfortunately, the licensing and copyright data is almost hidden in the bottom corner of the screen and is often overlooked.

 Because social networking, photo tagging, and groups are built into Flickr there is no need to use multiple social platforms if all you want to do is be part of a photo community.

 Individual photos can be marked as public or for a set group (or individual) only.
 This gives Flickr users a lot of flexibility in sharing photos with only those they want to share with.

 In addition to its own mobile application, Flickr is integrated into many of the big photo editing software programs (Aperture, iPhoto, Photoshop Elements, etc) so you can upload directly from editing.

 Drag and drop organization makes moving photos on Flickr much easier than other sites requiring text-based folder system sorting.